Scouting in Indiana: Buffalo Trace Council

 The Buffalo Trace Council is based in Evansville, Indiana.
 It serves southwestern Indiana and southeastern Illinois.
 Its affiliated Order of the Arrow lodge is Kiondaga Lodge.
+Troop 246 is primarily one of the more active units in the northern area of the council.

 Camps

 The Buffalo Trace Council has operated four camps throughout its existence, three of which are still in existence.
 Camp Arthur, located near Vincennes, opened in 1945 and was removed from the list of BSA-approved camping facilities for a time in the mid-1990s.
 Camp Carnes, located between Jasper and Dubois, has since changed ownership to the City of Jasper and is run as a park.
 Old Ben Scout Reservation (OBSR), located in Pike County, Indiana opened in 1985 on the site of an abandoned strip mine operated by the Old Ben Coal Company and was the council's primary summer camp location, until a lack of funding forced the council to cease having summer camps there.
 Camp Pohoka was the previous summer camp location, but was shut down when OBSR was opened.